openebs/website/website/src/blogs/kubernetes-statefulset-on-ppc64le-using-openebs-localpv-provisioner.md

     kubectl apply -f https://openebs.github.io/charts/openebs-operator-lite-ppc64le.yaml

 Once deployed, you should be able to see the node-disk-manager and LocalPV components running.
-Note that node-disk-manager is not a mandatory component for provisioning LocalPV hostpath volumes .
+Note that node-disk-manager is not a mandatory component for provisioning LocalPV hostpath volumes.
 OpenEBS LocalPV provisioner can be installed and run standalone as well.

     root@openebs-k8s-server:~# kubectl  get pods --all-namespaces
     NAMESPACE     NAME                                           READY   STATUS    RESTARTS   AGE